-Data should be listed in a table or tables.
+Data should be listed in the table or tables provided in your lab manual.
+These tables are not to be filled out during the experiment.
+Instead, you will use the data recorded in your lab notebook to complete the data tables in a legible and organized way.
 All data should be clearly labeled and should include the proper units of measurement.
 You may also be required to graph your results.
 The graph should be included in this section and all axes should be labeled with the proper units.